 RULE 59.1.
-Engrossment. - Bills, except those making appropriations, which originate in the Senate and that are amended shall be engrossed before being sent to the House.
+Engrossment. - Bills which originate in the Senate and that are amended shall be engrossed before being sent to the House.

 RULE 59.2.
-Vetoed bills. - (a) The Principal Clerk is designated the Senate Officer to receive bills vetoed by the Governor.
+Vetoed bills. - (a) Unless directed otherwise by the President Pro Tempore of the Senate on behalf of the Senate, the Principal Clerk or an employee designated by the Principal Clerk shall receive Senate bills not approved by the Governor.
 The veto message shall be read in the Senate on the next legislative day following its receipt by the Principal Clerk.

 (b) Upon a veto message's being read in the Senate, the Chair of the Committee on Rules and Operations of the Senate shall either refer the bill and the Governor's objections and veto message to committee or place the bill on the calendar for a day certain.
+The Chair of the Committee on Rules and Operations of the Senate or the Chair's designee shall give the Senate Minority Leader at least 24 hours' notice that a vetoed bill may be considered by the Senate.